 Most of the compositions of Leoš Janáček were done in Brno, and his home is currently the museum of Janáček.
 To get to it from Náměstí Svobody, you take Rašinova northwards, then go across Kounicova, to its’ museum.

-Past the town centre are the fair-grounds.
+Past the town centre is the trade fairground.
 In 1928, Výstaviště initially laid this out.
 These grounds hosted a display of the top Czech architects, who were then developing a functional style.

-Another building of importance, the 1930 Tugendhat Villa the German architect Ludwig Mies van der Rohe, is situated in the čemá Pole surburbs.
+Another building of importance, the 1930 Tugendhat Villa, the German architect Ludwig Mies van der Rohe, is situated in the čemá Pole suburbs.
 Its’ striking white villa is ground-breaking for its’ bold designs of ‘free floating’ space.
-The main aspect of the building is the fact that it was created by covering a steel frame with glass, which had the effect of linking the inside to the outside.
-Following the departure of the owners in 1938, the building was harmed badly by the Soviets and the Nazis.
-Once World War Two was over, it functioned as a school of dance and a rehab centre for kids.
-Restored finally in the nineteen eighties, the building was pronounced a U.N.E.S.C.O.
+The main aspect of the building is that it was created by covering a steel frame with glass, which had the effect of linking the inside to the outside.
+Following the owners’ departure in 1938, the Soviets and the Nazis harmed the building badly.
+Once World War Two was over, it functioned as a dance school and a rehab centre for kids.
+Restored finally in the nineteen-eighties, the building was pronounced a U.N.E.S.C.O.
 World Heritage building in 2001.
 Full restoration started early in 2010.
 Address: Černopolni 45; www.tugendhat.eu; Admission: adult 300 CZK discounted 180 CZK.
 Open: 10am-6pm Tue-Sun.